jfoggo/js-cookies/README.md

 ## Notes

 * This class only manages cookies available to JavaScript on the current domain/path.
-* All cookies are set with `path=/` by default to be accessible site-wide.
 * Expired or HTTP-only cookies cannot be accessed by JavaScript.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 You are free to use, modify, and distribute this code with proper attribution.